-The above technologies together with increasing difficulties to provide enough space for the increasing traffic especially in mega cities lead to radically new mobility concepts like mobility as a service.
-The paradigm shifts from owning the devices providing mobility to purchasing only the services to move oneself or goods from one place to another.
+Above technologies together with increasing difficulties to provide enough space for the increasing traffic especially in mega cities leads to radically new mobility concepts as mobility as a service.
+The paradigm shifts from owning the devices providing mobility to purchase only the services to move oneself or goods from one place to another.
 This requires new digital platforms and business systems to manage the mobility services with secure communication to the vehicles providing the mobility service.

 The traffic management of the future needs to provide an optimal combination of different transport modes in response and anticipation of user demands.
 Traffic management will guide automated and non-automated vehicles.
-Road conditions, traffic situation, transport demands, weather conditions, etc. need to be monitored very precisely using new infrastructure and distributed smart sensor technology including complex local pre-processing (e.g. machine learning).
+Road conditions, traffic situation, transport demands, weather conditions etc. need to be monitored in a fine-grained way using new infrastructure and distributed smart sensor technology including complex local pre-processing (e.g. machine learning).

-New traffic sensor technology needs to support robust, precise mobility detection.
+New traffic sensor technology is required to support robust fine-grained mobility detection.
 Combinations of several technologies such as high-resolution short-range radars, time-of-flight cameras might be a way forward.
 Guidance systems for truck platoons and automated vehicles require robust wireless links in real-time, fast and reliable detection by on-board and infrastructure sensors and reliable connection of this data, such that the central traffic management or a lead vehicle of a platoon can be sure to communicate and interact with the vehicles which are perceived by its sensors.